This post was originally published on December 4, 2018 and updated for comprehensiveness and accuracy.

 Shopping and Mall Safety

-Holiday shopping is exciting, but stressful at the same time.
-With so many thoughts running through your mind, it is easy to get caught up in the moment and let your guard down.
-While shopping:
+Holiday shopping can be exciting and stressful at the same time.
+With so many different gift ideas running through your head, it is easy to get caught up in the moment and let your guard down.
+While shopping, consider the following:

 - Pay close attention to your surroundings in malls, stores and parking lots.